Embodied Lifelong Learning for Task and Motion Planning: The Lifelong Sampler Learning Problem

 The SeSamE strategy (Algorithm~\ref{alg:SeSamE}) first obtains a skeleton plan at the discrete level using standard planning techniques (e.g., $A^*$), and subsequently refines the skeleton into a low-level plan via sampling.
-While generating samples in the SeSamE setting is inexpensive, the simulation step that
+While generating samples is inexpensive, the simulation step that evaluates each sample can be

-evaluates each sample can be quite expensive (e.g., due to inverse/forward kinematics, collision checking, or path planning).
+quite expensive (e.g., due to inverse kinematics, collision checking, or path planning).
 Reducing the number of samples required to obtain a satisficing plan, and hence the number of calls to the simulator, can substantially improve the efficiency of the TAMP system, vastly increasing the space of problems that can be solved in a tractable amount of time.

-One challenge in this sampling-based formulation is specifying a distribution that simultaneously 1)~covers the space of plausible solutions and 2)~predominantly generates promising candidates.
-Learning such a distribution from data would constitute a major step toward constructing an effective TAMP system.
+One challenge in this sampling-based formulation is specifying a distribution that 1)~covers the space of plausible solutions and 2)~generates only promising candidates.
+Learning such a distribution from data, as we do in this work, would constitute a major step toward constructing an effective TAMP system.